GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_storm_timings.md

 jitter_event_statistics = make_jitter_event_statistics(event_statistics_orig)

 if(break_ties_with_jitter){
-    # Make a label for the jittered_event_statistics -- includes FALSE, and a
+    # Make a label for the perturbed event statistics.
+Includes _TRUE_, and a
-    # numerical ID [which has no meaning, but is unlikely to repeat]
+    # numerical ID [which has no meaning, but distinguishes different
+    # perturbations]
     run_title_id = paste0(break_ties_with_jitter, '_',
         sum(as.numeric(DU$get_random_seed()))%%102341)
     # Jitter the event statistics
     event_statistics = jitter_event_statistics()
     summary(event_statistics)
 }else{
-    # Make a label for the jittered_event_statistics
+    # Make a label for the un-perturbed event_statistics --> _FALSE_0
     run_title_id = paste0(break_ties_with_jitter, '_0')
 }
 print(c('run_title_id: ', run_title_id))